anditru/puredit/README.md

 For a more specialized example, see `apps/jupyter`.
 In `apps/jupyter/src/editor.ts`, a wrapper for CodeMirror 6 is provided that makes it compatible to JupyterLab's own editor.
 On top of this, `apps/jupyter/src/index.ts` provides a Jupyter [frontend extension](https://jupyter-notebook.readthedocs.io/en/stable/extending/frontend_extensions.html) that replaces Jupyter's own editor with our projectional editor.

+## Visual Studio Code Extension

+To test the Visual Studio Code extension execute the following steps:

+1. Clone the repository.
+2. Install the dependencies with `npm i`.
+3. Open the cloned repository folder in Visual Studio Code.
+4. Select the "Run and Debug" view on the left.
+5. Select the debug configuration "Run Extension" and click the play button.
+6. Wait until the editor build completed and an additional Visual Studio Code window opens. <br> NOTE: The extension will **only** be available in this window!
+7. In the additional Visual Studio Code window open a folder of your choice. e.g. `vscode-extension/test-files`.
+8. Right-click a `.py` file and select "Open with".
+9. Select the "Projectional Python Editor" from the list.